varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   user, group and mode sub-arguments may be used to specify the permissions of the socket file -- use names for user and group, and a 3-digit octal value for mode.
 These sub-arguments are not permitted if an IP address is specified.
+When Unix domain socket listeners are in use, all VCL configurations must have version >= 4.1.

   Name is referenced in logs.
 If name is not specified, "a0", "a1", etc. is used.
 An additional protocol type can be set for the